wvanderp/notes/Travel/Japan/Tours/G Adventures - Best of South Korea.md

 Get to your next destination faster than the speed of light (ok maybe not that fast) aboard a high-speed train.

 ### Optional Activities - Day 6

 - **N Seoul Tower Observatory (Seoul)**: 16000KRW per person
   Namsan Seoul Tower Observatory allows for an incredible 360 degrees panoramic view of Seoul.
 The top of the tower is 480m above sea level, including Namsan Mountain (243m) and the tower’s own height (236.7m).
 It has quickly become a well-known landmark in Seoul and has appeared in lots of smash-hit K-dramas and movies.

 - **Gangnam District Visit (Seoul)**
   Gangnam has plenty to do and see in this historically rich, fast-developing neighbourhood.
 Gangnam Station is the busiest subway station in Seoul and has a huge underground shopping centre, so feel free to shop until you drop.
-Choose to visit Bongeunsa, a Buddhist Temple in the centre of Gangnam, or enjoy the nightlife and restaurants in this area.
+Choose to visit [[Bongeunsa]], a Buddhist Temple in the centre of Gangnam, or enjoy the nightlife and restaurants in this area.

 - **Floating Island Visit (Seoul)**
-  The floating island is a culture complex made up of three man-made floating islands located near one end of the Banpo Bridge.
+  The [[floating island]] is a culture complex made up of three man-made floating islands located near one end of the [[Banpo Bridge]].
 LED lights surround the islands and create a fantastic night view - a must-see if you're in Seoul!

 - **Banpo Bridge Rainbow Fountain (Seoul)**: Free
   Banpo Bridge is home to the Moonlight Rainbow Fountain Show and is the world's longest bridge fountain.
 Nearly 10,000 LED lights and 380 water spraying nozzles make up this beautiful show of water, music, and lights.
 During the day, the fountain shows a hundred different configurations meant to evoke waving willow branches and willow leaves.
 When the sun goes down, the fountain is illuminated as it sends out dancing, rainbow-coloured jets of water in the air in synchronization with music.